Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   At least the `FIXME` statements should be fixed before releasing the package.
 The Spack package recipe is written in Python so we can also do common Python magic here.

-- Spack has deduced a good number of information already.
+- Spack has deduced a good amount of information already.
     - We work with CMake
     - There are 3 releases of the software
     - The URL to download packages